loneicewolf/SnowPixel/README.md

 The modules are meant to be used standalone or as an smd component in and of itself.
 The leds used are XL-1010RGBC-WS2812B 1x1mm leds which are the smallest currently available.
 If you have a clean 5V supply the capacitors on the back are usually not needed.

+## Goal
-This project is meant mainly as a test to push the pcb fab's specs to the limit and try a couple 3D printing ideas to obtain a thin, seamless display.
+This project is meant **mainly as a POC (Proof Of Concept)**, to push the pcb fab's specs to the limit and try a couple 3D printing ideas to obtain a *thin*, seamless display.

 <img src="./images/snowpixel_double.png" style="width: 100%; height: auto;" />